dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 ms.prod: entity-framework-core
 uid: core/get-started/aspnetcore/new-db
 ---

-# ASP.NET Core Application to New Database
+# ASP.NET Core - New Database

 > [!NOTE]
 > This documentation is for EF Core.
 For EF6.x, see [Entity Framework 6](../../../ef6/index.md).